Impact Measurement & Management in 2021

 UNDP SDG Impact practice standards

 There is a common fallacy that an organization can take current programs and align with the best possible SDG Goal, SDG Target, and SDG Indicator.
 This approach has a risk of SDG washing.
-The real goal for aligning with SDG is to ensure that investors first prioritize based on the country mapping.
+The real goal for aligning with SDG is to ensure that investors prioritize based on the country mapping.
 Based on key priorities, the investor may choose theirs on impact thesis.

 According to SDG Impact, "The UNDP Practice Standards are part of the SDG Impact initiative and the Impact Management Project.
-These practice standards provide practical guideposts that make it easier for the private sector to operationalize the SDGs and shorten the runway from an interest in the adoption of good impact practice.
+These practice standards provide practical guideposts that make it easier for the private sector to operationalize the SDGs and shorten the runway from an interest in adopting good impact practice.
 To recognize and encourage good practice, the UNDP Standards include a tiered certification framework to acknowledge and differentiate good practice in the market, with an SDG Impact Seal that would be awarded based on compliance with certification criteria."

-- Standards for strategic intent and goal setting: This is the very first step in the impact management process.
+- Standards for strategic intent and goal setting: This is the first step in the impact management process.
 Impact strategy step provides actionable guidance on developing and documenting impact strategy.
-This step helps an organization make operational design, decision-making strategy, and manage risk by translating the dynamic relationship between why what and how.
+This step helps an organization make operational design, decision-making strategy, and manage risk by translating the dynamic relationship between why what, and how.

 - Standards for transparency and accountability: This section provides benchmarking in communication with external stakeholders to ensure transparency.
 Assurance with independent certification will be encouraged.

-We will take a deep dive into 8 points of impact measurement and management section and how closely it aligns to Impact Measurement and Management with Impact Cloud® along with training videos.
+We will take a deep dive into 8 points of impact measurement and management section and how closely it aligns to Impact Measurement and Management with Impact Cloud®, along with training videos.

 Include stakeholder perspective